shutter-network/nano-shutter/README.md

 The NanoShutter API provides four main endpoints:

 1. **Time-Based Encryption**: `/encrypt/with_time`
-   - Encrypts a message based on the current timestamp.
+   - Encrypts a message for a future decryption, based on a timestamp in the future.

 2. **Time-Based Decryption**: `/decrypt/with_time`
    - Decrypts a message after the specified time has elapsed.